-As auditors, we're also acutely aware of another trust driver: the quality of our external audits.
-That's why we're pleased to present our Transparency Report for 2022, which shows how we maintain quality in our audit work.
-The report describes our policies, systems and processes for ensuring quality, the results of key quality monitoring programs and reviews, and the way we foster a culture of quality at every level of the firm.
-It details the companies we performed audits for and the total revenue from our audit and non-audit work.
+One of the ways we build trust and transparency is by us being transparent.
+That is why we are pleased to present our Transparency report for FY23, which shows how we maintain quality in our audit work.
+The report describes our policies, systems and processes for ensuring quality, which include key quality monitoring programmes and reviews and the way we foster a culture of quality at every level of our firm.
+It details the EU PIE companies we performed audits for and the total revenue from our audit and non-audit work